jmcpeak/jquery-widget/README.md

 Have you written a jQuery Widget?

+You don't have time to re-write it in angular?

+But - wow - how much knowledge it takes to [i]properly[i] wire up your widget in agular?

 This Angular directive was written as a wrapper to host any Widget written to the specs of the [Widget Factory](http://api.jqueryui.com/jquery.widget/)